Da-Real-Kryall/HelperBoi/README.md

 # HelperBoi
-Put simply, a general purpose Discord bot.
+Put simply, a general purpose Discord bot currently serving as a passion project and sink for ideas.

 ### Main features (current and upcoming) include: